dit-calendar/teamup-telegram-bot/README.md

 <img src="doc/img/telegram-bot.gif" alt="telegram-gif"/>

-## how to use
+# how to use
 To use this application in your telegram group, you must first complete following steps:
 1. create a calendar on [teamup](https://www.teamup.com/)
 2. create a telegram Bot
    * start a conversation with [@Botfather](https://t.me/botfather) and write `/newbot`
    * give your Bot a name, maybe a nice picture and **please mention this website in your Bot description**
-   * invite the new Bot in your telegram group
 3. start the program for your telegram Bot by clicking on [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/dit-calendar/teamup-telegram-bot/tree/master) _(you need an account but it's free)_
    * it will build&start the program from the current source code
+4. invite the new Bot to a telegram group/channel and post `/postcalendar CalendarName Date` e.g. `/postcalendar VeKü 2020-08-26`

 **This application is still in beta** and will be further developed after some [feedback](https://github.com/dit-calendar/teamup-telegram-bot/issues) from you.